The On Deck Circle

 On this happy occasion, we also happened to have a full complement of neighborhood boys, including a couple of kids from way over on Howard Ave. whom I didn’t know too well.
 It was rare that we had enough kids (not to mention bats, gloves and balls) to play an actual game between two teams.

 Normally, we’d play four-on-four, with anything hit to right-field an automatic out.
-Fewer than eight kids meant mere batting practice for the day, desultory fly balls dropping well out of reach out of our de facto outfielder.
+Fewer than eight kids meant mere batting practice for the day, desultory fly balls dropping well out of reach of our de facto outfielder.

 Scott was the first one to notice it.
 The smooth handbag rested, discarded and disgraced, near the green metal dumpster under the stained glass image of Jesus extending His hands, sans glove, for what must have been a low line-drive.